You can now see incredible sunsets from Governors Island

 New Yorkers can look forward to walking, running, biking, picnicking and birding throughout the sprawling green space on the island.
 Visitors can also bring their bikes or rent them to use on the island via Blazing Saddles or Citi Bike at Soissons Landing, Yankee Pier and Picnic Point.

-On beautiful summer days, there is free kayaking available at Pier 101 and 102 (the Island's kayak dock).
+On beautiful summer days, there is free kayaking available at Pier 101 (the Island’s kayak dock).
 The Downtown Boathouse also offers free kayaking on Saturdays from mid-June to the end of September (11am–4pm).

 Need a spot to host a large family gathering or party?
 Make Governors Island your backyard and reserve a grill and picnic table and host the ultimate cookout.
 Reservations must be booked two weeks in advance.